 The Exchange Control Regulations of 1961 as promulgated by Government Notice R.1111 of 1961.

 A resident of South Africa who holds a valid South African green identity document or identity card.

-- the Office of Foreign Assets Control of the Department of Treasury of the United States of America (OFAC); and
+The United Nations Security Council (UNSC), the Office of Foreign Assets Control of the Department of Treasury of the United States of America (OFAC), the European Union (EU), Her Majesty’s Treasury (HMT), the Ministry of Economy, Finance and Industry (France) (MINEFI) or any other sanctioning body we recognise from time to time.

 The South African Reserve Bank.

 The Single Discretionary Allowance specified by the FinSurv that Residents who are 18 years old or older may avail of per calendar year.

 An application offered by us to you for buying and selling Foreign Currency, making International Payments, creating Virtual Cards and ordering Shyft Cards.

 A physical, prepaid travel wallet card issued by us to you which can be loaded with Foreign Currency.

 The Republic of South Africa.

 The Standard Bank of South Africa Limited (Registration Number 1962/000738/06) and its successors or assigns.